Dejorden94/Eindopdracht_speech-to-text/README.md

 To use the app you must clone this repository and save it somewhere on your computer.

+Open the Program.cs file and do the following:

 In the ``` var config = SpeechConfig.FromSubscription("SubscriptionKey", "Region");``` line you have to enter your subscription key from Microsoft Azure and your region (If you are using a trial subscription key you have to enter “westus” at region.)